elams18/inmem-db/family-tree/README.md

 # FAMILY-TREE

-## Assumptions:
+## Overview:
-    1. The family tree is a centralized data which contains multiple
+    1. A CLI tool to depict the family structure.
+    2. Assumes Unique Names in Family.
+    3. Assumes a single family for now -> Immediate enhancement: To add ID mapped into the family